 CareClinic is a free health app that can be useful to anyone who suffers from anxiety.
 You can use it to record your anxiety-specific manifestations, identifying the frequency with which these occur and also the potential triggers.
 Based on the entries, you will receive a monthly report – this will give you an overview of your condition.
 The report can be shared with the therapist, providing valuable information with regard to your progress.

 The CareClinic health app has a separate section in which you can add your care team.
-This can be anyone who is familiar with your situation, and who might be able to help in case of desperate times.
+This can be anyone who is familiar with your situation, and who might be able to help in case of desperate times to overcome anxiety.
 The application is easy to use and it can be a highly effective weapon against anxiety, the disease of being busy and other modern conditions humans face nowadays.